Last Updated on August 31, 2024 by John Coleman

 Drainage Issues

-Flat roofs rely on proper drainage to prevent water from accumulating and causing damage.
+Flat roof extensions rely on proper drainage to prevent water from accumulating and causing damage.
 Without regular maintenance and cleaning, clogs can occur in the gutters and downpipes, leading to potential leakage and structural issues.

 Limited Design Options